Kahler-Einstein metrics with edge singularities: Introduction

-We realized, following the appearance of \cite{D}, that only a slight change of perspective suggested by his advance makes it possible to apply the theory of elliptic edge operators from \cite{Ma1} in a rather direct manner so as to circumvent the difficulties surrounding the openness part of the argument proposed in \cite{Ma0}.
-Indeed, we show that estimates equivalent to those of Donaldson (but on slightly different function spaces) follow directly from some of the basic results in that theory, and we explain this at some length.
-This alternate approach to the linear theory allows us to go somewhat further, and we use it to show that solutions are polyhomogeneous, i.e., have complete asymptotic expansions.
+We realized, immediately following the appearance of \cite{D}, that only a slight change of perspective suggested by his advance makes it possible to apply the theory of elliptic edge operators from \cite{Ma1} in a rather direct manner so as to circumvent the difficulties surrounding the openness part of the argument proposed in \cite{Ma0}.
+Indeed, we show that estimates equivalent to those of Donaldson (but on slightly different function spaces) follow directly from some of the basic results in that theory, and we explain this at some length in this paper.
+This alternate approach to the linear theory allows us to go somewhat further, and we use it to show that solutions are polyhomogeneous, i.e., have complete asymptotic expansions in possibly noninteger powers of the distance to the divisor and positive integer powers of the log of this distance function, with all coefficients smooth along the divisor.
 This was announced in \cite{Ma0} and speculated on in \cite{D}, and the existence of this higher regularity should be very helpful in the further study of these metrics.

 In fact, this higher regularity plays a fundamental role in the nonlinear a priori estimates.
-In order to obtain our existence results it is necessary to work with minimal assumptions on the reference geometry, and polyhomogeneity is one of the key ingredients which allows us to do so.
-As a result, we are able to establish the existence theorem for all cone angles less than $2\pi$, which we carry out in the negative, zero and in certain positive curvature cases.
+In order to obtain our existence results it is necessary to work with minimal assumptions on the reference geometry, and one theorem we prove, that solutions of the problem are automatically polyhomogeneous, is a key ingredient allowing us to do so.
+Consequently, we are able to establish the existence theorem for all cone angles less than $2\pi$, which we carry out in the negative, zero and in certain positive curvature cases.